xtendui/xtendui/src/gatsby/markdown/components/core/typography/link.md

 Links with the tag `a` are styled **unless they have a class**.
 If you are using a class on links add `.link` class.

 [[noteDefault]]
-| To customize utils and component's styles follow [css customization](/introduction/getting-started/setup#css-customization) instructions.
+| To customize utils and components follow [css customization](/introduction/getting-started/setup#css-customization) instructions.

 <div class="table-scroll">